OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 A slot is essentially then just a reference to an object reference.
 MMTk provides a `SimpleSlot` type that's effectively a `*mut Address`, so a pointer to a pointer to an object.
 So we use them to declare where objects are.
 But if that was it, they would be a pointer and not a double pointer, right?
-As the documentation indicates, that's because we might want to update those references in the future: if GC moves the object, a single pointer would just point to bad data.
+As the documentation indicates, that's because we might want to update those references in the future: if GC moves the object, a non-double pointer would just point to outdated data.

 [TODO example]

-We had to make a `SOMSlot` which sometimes is a `SimpleSlot` but also sometimes not, [more on that in the next section](#slots).

 As seen in the code our roots are pretty much just A) our frames and B) our global variables.
 We declare our globals as roots by iterating over the vector that contains them, which makes sense, but how come we only report one of our many language frames?